PicsArt/cppbind/docs/main_features/templates.md

 ~~~

 We specified three possible values for template parameter `T` which
-means there can be three specializations of `Stack`
+means there can be three instantiations of `Stack`
 (`cppbind::example::Stack<cppbind::example::Task>`,
 `cppbind::example::Stack<cppbind::example::Project>`,
 `cppbind::example::Stack<cppbind::example::Number<int>>`).
 CppBind will
-generate a new class for each of this specializations.
+generate a new class for each of these specializations.

 Note that we have specified `name` property for
 `cppbind::example::Project` and `cppbind::example::Number<int>`.
 This